deppen8/prospect/README.md

 ## TODO

-- [ ] define data types used for each building block
 - [ ] specify default values
   - [ ] track down estimates of survey speed
   - [ ] calculate time added by artifact recording in LEIA Project or elsewhere